Brides often think the speeches are beyond their control. Insert finger shaking GIF of choice.

 8 – THE DEARLY DEPARTED

-If either you or your groom has lost a close relative who will be mentioned in the speeches, we recommend reading our Dearly Departed post.
+If either you or your groom has lost a close relative, we recommend reading our Dearly Departed post.

-If either you or the groom have lost a parent, consider planning a dinner in the run up to the wedding, where you pay a special tribute to them and shed a lot of those tears in advance of the day.
+If either you or the groom has lost a parent, consider planning a dinner in the run-up to the wedding, where you pay a special tribute to them and shed a lot of those tears in advance of the day.
 Couples often find it comforting to have a proper chance to honour their loved one’s absence without it taking over the actual day.

 9 – SCHEDULING THE SPEECHES

 Avoid the ‘speech clump’ and get clever with how you schedule the speeches.
 An hour of speeches is enough to leave even your mum wondering if she can nip outside for a quick fag!